Randy Robertson (character)

-Randy Robertson is a fictional character appearing in American comic books published by Marvel Comics.
-He is a supporting character in Marvel's Spider-Man series and is depicted as the son of Robbie Robertson.
+Randolph "Randy" Robertson is a fictional character appearing in American comic books published by Marvel Comics.
+He is a supporting character in Marvel's Spider-Man series and is depicted as the son of Robbie Robertson, and the husband of Janice Lincoln.

 Publication history

 Randy first appeared in The Amazing Spider-Man #67 (December 1968), created by Stan Lee and John Romita Sr. He was the first African-American among Peter Parker's friends, and was introduced in a storyline about student unrest at college, a move by Marvel to be more in touch with the teenagers of 1968.

-Randy's father, Robbie, was a high-ranking editor at the fictional Daily Bugle whose storylines didn't draw attention to his race; his portrayal was criticized by one letter-writer who said, "It seems to me that your Negroes are merely white people drawn by the artist with their skins darkened by the colors."
+Randy's father, Robbie, was a high-ranking editor at the Daily Bugle whose storylines did not draw attention to his race; his portrayal was criticized by one letter-writer who said, "It seems to me that your Negroes are merely white people drawn by the artist with their skins darkened by the colors."
 The creation of Randy was in part a response to this criticism.
 Randy directly leveled the challenge at his father: "I know you've got made here in whitey's world!
 But what about the other brothers who played it your way... who got their sheepskins... and still can't make it on the outside?"
 (Amazing Spider-Man #73, June 1969).

 In 1971, Randy played a similar role, acting as a voice of the people in an argument with Norman Osborn about drug abuse: "It hurts us more than anyone else — 'cause too many of us got no hope — so we're easier pickin's for the pushers.
 But it ain't just our problem!
 It's yours, too!"
 (Amazing Spider-Man #96, May 1971).
 This compassionate take on the hot topic of drug abuse was applauded by readers, as well as teachers and parents.

 Randy never became a first-tier supporting character; he appeared off-and-on through the 1970s, and was then dropped for several years.
 There have been periods where Randy has appeared regularly, including 1988–1989, 2000–2001, and 2011–2012.
-Nick Spencer's "Back to Basics" arc at the beginning of ASM volume 5 (Sept 2018) brought Randy back as a regular character, living with Peter Parker as his roommate.
+Nick Spencer's "Back to Basics" arc at the beginning of Amazing Spider-Man (vol. 5) brought Randy back as a regular character, living with Peter Parker as his roommate.
+Zeb Wells' "Gang War" arc saw Randy marry Janice Lincoln.